Whether you are taking isotretinoin (Roaccutane) or are coming off it, here’s what doctors say is the best (and worst) skincare for you to use

 “Roaccutane has a tendency to make the skin dry and sensitive within a few days of starting treatment,” says consultant dermatologist and acne specialist Dr Anjali Mahto.
 It’s one of the first things you’ll notice when starting on the drug, alongside chapped lips and hands and uncomfortable symptoms affecting scalp, hair, nails and eyes.
 It may all come as quite a shocker if your skin has previously been very oily.
 So we asked Dr Mahto and some of her fellow skin doctors for their advice on how to adjust your regime to off-set the side-effects, the best skincare to look out for, and ingredients to steer clear of during Roaccutane treatment.
 The doctors will see you now…

 How will your skin change while taking Roaccutane?

-“The medication works by reducing the size and activity of the skin’s oil producing glands and nearly everyone will suffer from dry lips, in addition to varying degrees of dry skin.
-Skincare should be changed to reflect this, ideally as soon as the medication is initiated and certainly within the first week of treatment.”
+“The medication works by reducing the size and activity of the skin’s oil-producing glands, significantly dialling down sebum production(which, in addition, results in a reduction in the number of acne-associated bacteria),” says Mahto.
+“It will lead to varying degrees of dry skin, plus nearly everyone will suffer from dry lips.
+Skincare should be changed to reflect this, ideally as soon as the medication is initiated and certainly within the first week of treatment,” she says.

-Avène Extremely Gentle Cleanser , £10.50
+Avène Tolerance Extremely Gentle Cleanser for Sensitive Skin, £14.50

 A simple, milky formulation that cleanses without irritating or stripping the skin.